 }Context inheritance

-An important thing to know about the context is that everything except for the job is inherited by default unless explicitly overridden.
-That's very handy because we usually don't want to specify the same dispatcher over and over again for all children.
-See how that works:
+An important thing to know about the context is that everything except the job is inherited by default, unless we explicitly override it.
+That's convenient — we usually don't want to repeat the same dispatcher for every child coroutine.
+Here's how that plays out:

 val handler = CoroutineExceptionHandler { _, exception ->